ruslanmogilevskiy/Resharper.QuickActions/README.md

 # Resharper.QuickActions
-Quick context actions for Resharper
+Quick context actions for Resharper:
+ * Clone method - clones method declaration and body near to the cursor.